pxlc/PyWebEngineGui/README.md

 # PyWebEngineGui
-Framework for using PySide2's QWebEngineView to create HTML/CSS/JavaScript front-ends for Desktop Python apps and tools.
+Framework for using the PySide2/PyQt5 QWebEngineView widget to create HTML/CSS/JavaScript front-ends for Desktop Python apps and tools.

 ## Overview

-The **`PyWebEngineGui`** package framework provides a way to quickly and easily create stand-alone desktop apps, or even a dialog within another PySide2 application, that executes its operations (and stores its data) in a Python session but that presents its UI using HTML/CSS/JavaScript through a sub-class of the **`QWebEngineView`** widget.
+The **`PyWebEngineGui`** package framework provides a way to quickly and easily create stand-alone desktop apps, or even a dialog within another PySide2/PyQt5 application, that executes its operations (and stores its data) in a Python session but that presents its UI using HTML/CSS/JavaScript through a sub-class of the **`QWebEngineView`** widget.

-This framework can also be used to create dialogs (modal and non-modal) from within the [**Autodesk Maya**](https://www.autodesk.ca/en/products/maya/overview) DCC (_digital content creation_) software.
+This framework can also be used to create dialogs (modal and non-modal) from within the [**Autodesk Maya**](https://www.autodesk.ca/en/products/maya/overview) DCC (_digital content creation_) software or in [**Foundry Nuke**](https://www.foundry.com/products/nuke) DCC software.

 Being able to create the UI for dialogs or applications using web-based technologies allows for very rapid development and iteration of both the visual look and the user experience of a user interface, and results in much slicker looking and much more dynamic interfaces than traditional Qt interfaces.